 Plugin types

-Three core types via PluginType:
+Three basic types about PluginType:

 GUI_PLUGIN Custom tabs, dialogs, windows oscal_plugin, browser_plugin, database_plugin

-• Database workbenches as a tab (see database_plugin).
+• Database Workbenches as a tab (see database_plugin).

 • Transformations and auto-repair for JSON structures (see transform_script_plugin).